ruralinnovation/multi-svc-cartodb/README.md

     docker build --tag cartobuilder:latest docker/BUILDER
     ```

 1. You will build (and run) the rest of the containers using the `docker-compose` command.
 During the build process Compose will need some environment values that it can merge into the containers, for version strings, default user info, etc. It can get those values from various places, but we'll consolidate them in a `.env` file in the root of the repo.
-To create that file, you can run the `setup-local.sh` script in the repo root:
+To create that file, you can run the `scripts/setup-local.sh` script in the repo root:

     ```bash
-    ./setup-local.sh
+    ./scripts/setup-local.sh
     ```

 1. You can view the file contents, which should look something like the following.
-If you would like to set custom values for any of the environment variables, you can: a) edit the `.env` file directly (note that it will be overwritten in any subsequent call to `setup-local.sh`, as in the next step of this guide); b) set a value for that variable for a single run of `setup-local.sh`, by prepending it to the call (as in `CARTO_USE_HTTPS=false ./setup-local.sh`); or c) export a value for that variable in your `~/.bash_profile` file, which will be set in the environment of any new terminal window from which you might call `setup-local.sh`.
+If you would like to set custom values for any of the environment variables, you can: a) edit the `.env` file directly (note that it will be overwritten in any subsequent call to `setup-local.sh`, as in the next step of this guide); b) set a value for that variable for a single run of `setup-local.sh`, by prepending it to the call (as in `CARTO_USE_HTTPS=false ./scripts/setup-local.sh`); or c) export a value for that variable in your `~/.bash_profile` file, which will be set in the environment of any new terminal window from which you might call `setup-local.sh`.
 Using option c will ensure that your new value is used for every new generation of the `.env` file.

     ```
     $ cat .env